 Conforto hits 3-run homer, Mets top Reds 6-3

-Michael Conforto homered to cap a four-run first inning and the New York Mets gave their faint playoff hopes a slight boost with a 6-3 win over the Cincinnati Reds
+Michael Conforto homered to cap a four-run first inning and the New York Mets gave their faint playoff hopes a boost with a 6-3 win.

 Tweets